Posted on 05 Oct 2012 17:11 by EricT

 No matter how natural the progression toward nouvelle cuisine, it was not cooks who invented the name, but the food critics Henri Gault and Christian Millau, who had an annual restaurant guide and monthly magazine.
 The term, la nouvelle cuisine, actually dates back as far as 1742 as we can see from the image below, which is the cover page Menon's La nouvelle cuisine (1742), the 3rd volume of his Traité de la cuisine.
 Menon (1738-1795), was the most productive cook-book writer of the time.
 However, we should not make a big deal of the term nouvelle cuisine itself.
 He also used terms such as la cuisine moderné.
 Both terms are simply a rejection of "ancient cooking" and are quite ambiguous.
 The word nouvelle simply means new, after all.
 It can be either the feminine form of the adjective nouveau, which tells us that cuisine, as a noun, is a feminine one.
 Or, it can be a noun, meaning news, as in a "piece of news."

-Anyway, as I was saying, Gaul and Millau first applied the term to the cooking of chefs such as Paul Boscue and Michael Guérard.
+Anyway, as I began to say, Gaul and Millau first applied the term to the cooking of chefs such as Paul Boscue and Michael Guérard.
 In their 1973 issue of Nouveau guide Gault-Millau, they set forth the "ten commandments of nouvelle cuisine."
 These rules emphasized dishes made with seasonal and local ingredients, shorter cooking times, lighter sauces, and simpler menus.
 Not all of the commandments had to do with food, however.
 For instance, one of them had to do with having air-conditioning in restaurants.
 Although their term, new cooking, would never work by today's standards, being completely bland, ambiguous, and not in the least bit creative, it took off at the time.

 As is so often the case, the pendulum began to swing back the other way.
 What began as a movement toward simpler dishes started becoming overly complicated and ornamented.
 It may have been inevitable because two central commandments of nouvelle cusine were at odds with each other: be minimalist and create new and innovative tastes and techniques.
 The drive to create often creates nothing more than extravagances, completely at odds with the wish to get back to basics.